Skip to content

 {'a': '1', 'b': '2'}

-Isolate a session with a with statement
+Isolate session using with

 If you want the session state in the Client class to be kept in only a part of the code block, you can use with statements to organize and isolate these sessions.
-When the with statement exits, the session state in the client, such as cookies, will be cleaned up.
+When the with statement exits, the session state in the client such as cookies, will be cleaned up.

 client = UserClient(